 In many cases, entry as a spectator is free.
 However, check in advance, as most will charge a fee for parking.
 Some larger shows are held at convention centers or other locations that do charge entry fees.
 Do not leave your wallet at home, though; many shows have vendor areas with food and canine accessories available for purchase.

-Dog shows are a family friendly outing; bringing children of all ages is encouraged.
+Dog shows are a family-friendly outing, and bringing children of all ages is encouraged.
 If you are going to bring your kids along, though, make sure they are always supervised.
 Visitors of all ages should ask before approaching or petting any dog.

-Some handlers may be happy to let their dogs say hello, while other competitors prefer their dogs not to interact with strangers, especially when they are readying to compete.
-While at the show, remind kids not to run or jump around, as this can be distracting for dogs and handlers.
-Children might enjoy watching junior handlers, who are kids and teens, competing.
+Most handlers are happy to let their dogs say hello, so long as they are not getting ready to compete.
+While at the show, remind kids to watch quietly and be polite while when approaching dogs and handlers.
+Children might enjoy watching Junior Handlers, who are kids and teens, competing.

 Going to a dog show for the first time can feel overwhelming.
-Plan to spend some time walking around or sitting and taking in everything.
+Plan to spend some time walking around or sitting and taking in what the exciting atmosphere has to offer.

-If you are not sure what is going on, consider asking questions.
+If you are not sure what is going on in the rings or in grooming, you can definitely ask questions.
 People love to talk about their dogs and educate others about their breed or the sport they compete in.
-Avoid trying to talk with handlers as they are about to enter or exit the ring, as they need to be focused on their dogs.
+Wait to chat with handlers until after they have exited the ring, as they will be focused on their dog and showing and may not be in the right space to give you their full attention.

-If someone says they cannot talk right now, do not take it personally; most likely they are concentrating on getting their dog into a ring.
+If someone says they cannot talk right now, most likely they are concentrating on getting their dog into a ring.
+Consider coming back later to chat or ask if you can greet the pup.
 For the most part, exhibitors are more than happy to talk with spectators and help you learn more about dogs and shows.

 Can I Bring My Dog?